 Children need good habits like sick people need good medicine

-Mason saw children were in need of help like sick children were in need of a loving, nursing mother.
+Mason saw children needed help like sick children needed a loving, nursing mother.
 She believed educators should see children as ‘sick’ and watch over them to ward off sickness.

 Really, this isn’t hard to see.
 If you leave a child to his own devices, he’ll turn into a spoilt child.
 Mason just incorporated this into her educational approach.

 Charlotte Mason also thought children are ‘persons of goodwill, with honest desires toward right thinking and right living.’
 In this, Mason seems to say that children see the right thing to do and desire to do it (this is also the underlying basis of many unschooling parents’ philosophies).

 This goes against my experience with children.
 My experience of children is that they push boundaries and often do not have goodwill towards those around them, especially a sibling who might irritate them.

 It doesn’t seem like they have ‘desires towards right living’ when they display these actions.
 When children gravitate towards unlimited quantities of chocolate biscuits and unlimited hours on computer games, it doesn’t seem like they have a desire towards right thinking.

 Christine Miller from ClassicalHomeschooling.Org put it like this: